kamranahmedse/git-standup/README.md

 ## Changing the Weekdays

-By default, it considers that the work week starts on Monday and ends on Friday.
-So if you are running this on any day between Tuesday and Friday, it will show you your commits from the last day.
-However, if you are running this on Monday, it will show you all your commits since Friday.
+By default, it considers that the workweek starts on Monday and ends on Friday.
+So if you are running this on any day between Tuesday and Friday, it will show your commits from the last day.
+However, if you are running this on a Monday, it will show all your commits since Friday.

-If you want to change this, like I want because here in Dubai working days are normally Sunday to Thursday, you will have to do the following
+If you want to change this like I did (because here in Dubai working days are normally Sunday to Thursday), you will have to do the following

 ```shell
 $ git standup -w "SUN-THU"